Meuse: Geography

 The Meuse rises in Pouilly-en-Bassigny, commune of Le Châtelet-sur-Meuse on the Langres plateau in France from where it flows northwards past Sedan (the head of navigation) and Charleville-Mézières into Belgium.

 At Namur it is joined by the Sambre.
-Beyond Namur the Meuse winds eastwards, skirting the Ardennes, and passes Liège before turning north.
+Beyond Namur the Meuse winds eastwards and passes Liège before turning north.
 The river then forms part of the Belgian-Dutch border, except that at Maastricht the border lies further to the west.
-In the Netherlands it continues northwards through Venlo closely along the border to Germany, then turns towards the west, where it runs parallel to the Waal and forms part of the extensive Rhine–Meuse–Scheldt delta, together with the Scheldt in its south and the Rhine in the north.
+In the Netherlands it continues northwards through Venlo closely along the border to Germany, then turns towards the west, where it runs parallel to the Waal and forms part of the extensive Rhine–Meuse–Scheldt delta, together with the Scheldt to its south and the Rhine to the north.
 The river has been divided near Heusden into the Afgedamde Maas on the right and the Bergse Maas on the left.
 The Bergse Maas continues under the name of Amer, which is part of De Biesbosch.
 The Afgedamde Maas joins the Waal, the main stem of the Rhine at Woudrichem, and then flows under the name of Boven Merwede to Hardinxveld-Giessendam, where it splits into Nieuwe Merwede and Beneden Merwede.
 Near Lage Zwaluwe, the Nieuwe Merwede joins the Amer, forming the Hollands Diep, which splits into Grevelingen and Haringvliet, before finally flowing into the North Sea.

 The Meuse is crossed by railway bridges between the following stations (on the left and right banks respectively):